 wget https://textpattern.com/file_download/75/textpattern-4.6.2.zip unzip Textpattern-4.6.2.zip -d /var/www/html cd textpattern-4.6.2 cp -a * ..

 We will need to change some folders permissions:

 chown -R www-data:www-data /var/www/html/

 By default, MariaDB is not hardened.
 You can secure MariaDB using the

 mysql_secure_installation script.
 You should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.

 - Set root password?
 [Y/n] y - Remove anonymous users?
 [Y/n] y - Disallow root login remotely?
 [Y/n] y - Remove test database and access to it?
 [Y/n] y - Reload privilege tables now?
 [Y/n] y

 Next, we will need to log in to the MariaDB console and create a database for the Textpattern.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Textpattern installation:

-Congratulation’s!
+Congratulations!
 You have successfully installed Textpattern.
 Thanks for using this tutorial for installing Install Textpattern CMS on Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official Textpattern on web site.
+For additional help or useful information, we recommend you check the official Textpattern website.